Show Artwork by Michael Gelen, Inkwell Studios.

 Show Information

-Run Time: Approximately 2 hours.
-There will be one 15-minute intermission.
+Run Time: Approximately 2 hours and 15 minutes, including one 15-minute intermission.

 Cast

-TWO (Narrator, Basil Hallward, James Vane, Robbie Ross, Carson (prosecutor), Nurse)
+ACTOR TWO (Narrator, Basil Hallward, James Vane, Robbie Ross, Carson, Nurse)

-THREE (Narrator, Henry Wooton, Oscar Wilde, Sibyl Vane, Allan Campbell)
+ACTOR THREE (Narrator, Henry Wotton, Oscar Wilde, Sibyl Vane, Alan Campbell)

 ICTC Creative Team